awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscalingplans-scalingplan-predefinedloadmetricspecification.md

  `PredefinedLoadMetricSpecification` is a subproperty of [ScalingInstruction](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-autoscalingplans-scalingplan-scalinginstruction.html) that specifies a predefined load metric for predictive scaling to use with AWS Auto Scaling\.

+After creating your scaling plan, you can use the AWS Auto Scaling console to visualize forecasts for the specified metric\.
+For more information, see [View Scaling Information for a Resource](https://docs.aws.amazon.com/autoscaling/plans/userguide/gs-create-scaling-plan.html#gs-view-resource) in the *AWS Auto Scaling User Guide*\.

 ## Syntax<a name="aws-properties-autoscalingplans-scalingplan-predefinedloadmetricspecification-syntax"></a>

 To declare this entity in your AWS CloudFormation template, use the following syntax: